Bad Catalytic Converter Symptoms: Breaking Down The 8 Issues

 What Are Bad Catalytic Converter Symptoms?

 A broken catalytic converter is not uncommon at all.
 Any external impact such as debris on the road or overheating of the engine’s internal components can affect it.
-Let’s see some catalytic converter symptoms.
+Let’s learn about some catalytic converter symptoms with Car From Japan.

 1. Engine Misfiring

 The catalytic converter can overheat and show signs of failing when the engine misfires.
-And it is the first symptom of the bad catalytic converter symptoms.
-Also, you will see the similar signs when there is a very rich fuel mixture in the oil tank.
-Extremely rich fuel mixture causes ignition by making raw fuel entering the converter.
+And it is the first symptom of a bad catalytic converter.
+An extremely rich fuel mixture causes ignition by making raw fuel enter the converter.
 The condition is dangerous since it can melt the catalyst components.